Home of The Big Texas Boerboel

 Our Boerboels

 The Boerboels we chose to be a part of the PeterBuilt Boerboel family weren’t randomly selected from conveniently close breeders, we researched and sought out the best lines from top reputable breeders.
-Around half of our boerboels were imported from South Africa.
+Many of our boerboels were imported from South Africa.

 If you don’t have an understanding about the breed please read our “Boerboels Explained” section and do some additional independent research about the breed.
 They are not to be taken lightly.
 They cannot be placed into careless hands.